 Ivo's music is an integral part of his long term cooperation with Geza M. Timcak, when during the years they developed their own unique system "Savita Yoga", that connects yoga and transpersonal techniques with inspired live music and mantras.
 Their first Savita Yoga presentation at the EUY Congress in Zinal in 1997 brought very enthusiastic response that was followed by numerous invitations throughout Europe, in Israel and Taiwan.

-Ivo’s son Pavel, who is the winner of a national classical guitar competition, follows in his father’s musical footsteps – and, since 2016, has accompanied his father at the ”Mystical Violin" concerts.
+Ivo’s son Pavel Sedlacek, who is a highly talented musician and the winner of a national classical guitar competition, follows in his father’s musical footsteps – and, since 2016, has accompanied his father at all his worshops and concerts.
+He is became one of the most remarkable players at the "mystical" instruments handpan.